aukkawut/aukkawut.github.io/index.md

 I am also intereted in computer security, especially on the machine learning related one.
 I competed in some CTFs, but I did it to learn new things.
 I am cryptography and forensic guy.
 So, please don't hit me with binary exploitation or reversing questions.

+By the way, I rarely reuse my slides (i.e. use my old presentation for new presentation) for other purposes.
+Thus, most of my presentation are fresh.

 # Education

 * High School